marambasyone27/Desserts-Store/README.md

 - 🔐 Register & login functionality
 - 🧁 Category browsing by dessert type
 - 💖 Add/remove favorites
-- 🛒 Cart with total price calculation & delete
+- 🛒 Cart with products and you can delete  it
 - 📃 Product details with full info
 - 📧 Contact us with animated layout
 - 👤 Profile page with customization